niwa99/Tower-Defense/documents/UCS/UCS-Select_Between_Different_Towers/UCS-Select_Between_Different_Towers.md

 - a menu pops up where the type of tower can be selected
 - user can only chose towers, when he has enough money
 - user selects a type
-- the tower is build
+- the tower is built
 - menu is closed

 ### 2.1.1 Activity Diagram